 Before the 20th century, “nice girls” did not wear makeup, which was commonly called “paint.”
 This differed from cosmetics, such as face creams and similar products that were intended to improve the skin, not mask it in the way that paint did.
 Even into the 1910s, what we would call makeup today was associated with prostitutes, dancing girls, and movie stars.
-It was the silver screen that made young women flock to the beauty section of their local department stores.

 At first, beauty products were not about changing one’s look but about enhancing natural beauty.
 Face creams, lotions and powders all helped even out skin tone.
 Getting a “facial” at a “beauty salon” was unheard of in 1917, but by 1929 the beautician industry had 18,000 beauty parlors in America.
 The industry of women’s beauty services had exploded.

-1920s Makeup
+1920s Makeup Brands

 Most makeup in the 1920s was limited to just a few shades that never matched natural skin tone.
 The initial look of women in makeup was ghastly!
 With limited colors, chalky foundations, and no previous generations of women to teach them how to apply makeup, the first attempts were anything but glamorous.
-Women didn’t seem to mind.
-In their eyes, makeup was intended to draw attention to their face, to elicit reactions, to look like a movie star.

 Men, however, didn’t appreciate the “face masks.”
 They may have noticed it, but they certainly didn’t swoon over the unnatural qualities of makeup.
 They also didn’t like that women pulled out their makeup and mirrors and applied it right at the dinner table instead of going off to the powdering room.
 Men secretly missed the days of the demure Victorian porcelain dolls.

 As the decade progressed, the quality of makeup improved.
 The number of products went from a few dozen to 450 by 1924.
 By the end of the twenties, there were 1300 brands and shades of face powder, 350 rouges, and a hundred red lipsticks.
 It was a 52 million dollar industry.
-Poor women used home remedies such as ivory face powder, although the tanned look was in and many women shunned the pale skin of the past.

 Rouge, which we could call blush today, also added some color to the face.
 It came as a powder, paste or cream in an orange-red at first then a raspberry-red for most of the 1920s and a rose-red by the late ’20s.
 When it was made available in a compact, its popularity grew.
-Rogue was applied in circles on the cheeks with two fingers unless you were a flapper, and then you might dab some on your knees, too!

 Face powder was patted on with a soft round puff.
 (As a kid, I loved to sit at my grandma’s vanity and dab her powder on my face.
 I still have her vanity, compacts and original powder, which I don’t use but love to smell.
 Oh, the memories!)

-The invention of the metal lipstick tube in 1915 was a welcome addition to a woman’s beauty routine.
-Now a woman could simply carry her lipstick with her and touch it up as needed.
-Stencils and metal lip tracers helped ensure perfect application along the lip line.
 Matte red was the overwhelming color of choice (sometimes it was cherry-flavored) and by far the most popular application of it was creating the “Cupid’s bow.”
 This look was also called bee stung lips or rosebud pout because of the full bottom lip and pointed smaller upper lip.
 A few movie stars applied a beauty mark below the corner of the lip, which some flappers copied.

 Lip color was coordinated with skin tone.
 Deep skinned ladies were advised to wear a dark cherry or deep ruby red lipcolor.
 Fair-skinned ladies would opt for a bright red lipstick instead.
 Personally, I alternate between bright red and dark “Noir” red lipstick for my fair skin.

 For the eyes, the look many aspired to was the dramatic appearance of Clara Bow’s dark, smudged kohl rims.
-Kohl was also used for eye-shadow, although cream eye-shadow was available later in the decade.
+Kohl was also used for eye-shadow, although cream eye-shadow called lining was available later in the decade.
 Dark grays were the favorite colors, but many women chose shades that matched their eye color:

 - Blue eyes: Green or blue eye shadow, brown mascara and eyeliner.